mindspore-ai/docs/docs/mindspore/source_en/design/pluggable_device.md

 The process of third-party chip interconnection to MindSpore mainly involves the back-end of MindSpore, which is also divided into several components.
 The overall components are divided into two main categories:

-- A category of hardware-independent components, commonly used data structures such as MemoryManager, MemoryPool, DeviceAddres and related algorithms as well as components including GraphCompiler, GraphSchdeduler that can schedule the entire process and have initial processing and scheduling capabilities for graphs or single operators.
+- A category of hardware-independent components, commonly used data structures such as MemoryManager, MemoryPool, DeviceAddress and related algorithms as well as components including GraphCompiler, GraphScheduler that can schedule the entire process and have initial processing and scheduling capabilities for graphs or single operators.
 - The other category is hardware-related components.
 This part provides several interfaces through the abstraction of hardware, and the third-party chips can choose interconnection according to the situation to realize the logic of operator, graph optimization, memory allocation, stream allocation, etc. unique to the hardware platform, and encapsulate them into dynamic libraries, which are loaded as plug-ins when the program runs.
 Third-party chips can refer to default built-in CPU/GPU/Ascend plug-ins of MindSpore when interconnection.

 To facilitate third-party hardware interconnection, a hardware abstraction layer is provided in MindSpore, which defines a standardized hardware interconnection interface.
 The abstraction layer is called by two modules, GraphCompiler and GraphScheduler, in the upper unified runtime: